basvandesande/azurecodingarchitect/blog/content/posts/ota-update.md

 ![memory layout](/ota/ota-memory.png)

 When I do an update of the executing binary and this fails, the device might end up in an unusable state.
 As long as I have access to the device this won't be much of a problem.
 In the case the device is not accessible it is.
-In order to overcome this problem, I need a solid main program that is responsible for;
+In order to overcome this problem, I need a solid main program (which does not need to be updated) that is responsible for;
 - the Wifi connection,
 - the connection to Azure (disputable),
 - handling of software updates,